MediaComem/comem-archidep/ex/render-database-deployment.md

  ![Check branch is on GitHub](../images/render-database-branch.png)

->:books: Let's note that this whole step has nothing to do with PaaS deployments in and of themselves.
+:gem: Let's note that this whole step has nothing to do with PaaS deployments in and of themselves.
 It is just a corollary of some code changes that had to be made for the Todolist to work with Postgres and Docker.

-## :exclamation: Create a Postgres Database on Render
+## :exclamation: Create and configure a PostgreSQL Database on Render

 Instead of manually configuring a Linux server, you will be provisioning a couple of services on Render.
 The first is a PostgreSQL Database.

+### :exclamation: Create a Render account

 Start by creating a [new Render account][render-register].
 If you chose to register using GitHub, you will be able to skip linking these two accounts together later:

 ![Create a new Render account](../images/render-signup.png)

+### :exclamation: Create a PostgreSQL instance

 Sign-in to your Render account and click the **new PostgreSQL** button:

  ![Create Postgres](../images/render-database-postgres-create.png)

->:warning: **You can only have 1 active PostgreSQL deployment in the free Render tier.
+:warning: **You can only have 1 active PostgreSQL deployment in the free Render tier.
 If you want more, you gotta pay.**

 This will take you to the following setup page, where you will need to configure:
 - A name for your deployment